What's an insurance declarations page?

 What's an auto insurance declarations page?

-Here's what you can expect to find on an auto insurance declarations page:
+Here's what you can expect to find on a car insurance declarations page:

 The essential details of your auto insurance policy include the policy number, the date coverage goes into effect, and the expiration date.
 You should also see your agent's name and contact information if you bought your policy through an agent.